krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 We will illustrate the basic ideas of hierarchical models with the `Dyestuff` data contained in `lme4`.
-According to Bates (2012+), these data originally appeared in Davies (1947), and "are described in Davies and Goldsmith (1972, Table 6.3, p.
-131) ... as coming from 'an investigation to find out how much the variation from batch to bach in the quality of an intermediate product contributes to the variation in the yield of the dyestuff made from it'".
+According to @bates2012lme4, these data originally appeared in Davies (1947), and "are described in Davies and Goldsmith (1972, Table 6.3, p.
+131) ... as coming from 'an investigation to find out how much the variation from batch to batch in the quality of an intermediate product contributes to the variation in the yield of the dyestuff made from it'".
 The data consist of 6 batches, each of which gives rise to 5 observations.

 Preparatory work: